MinaFarid1/C_Problems/README.md

 6- C program to print all the array elements and the maximum number in array using array of pointers.<br />
 7- C function to swap two numbers using bitwise operation and call it using pointer to function.<br />
 8- C function to swap the contents of two arrays with the same length using pointers.<br />

+## Solutions 2: Implementation for linked list with insertion / deletion at any valid position with list size tracking